zhb23/BDD/README.md

 # BDD
-type of take in
+Haobin Zhou, Zhenyu Xiao, and Yimeng Xu
-Group of Haobin Zhou, Zhenyu Xiao, and Yimeng Xu
+Type of input: An N*M array, which represent